London, Kentucky

-London is a home rule-class city in Laurel County, Kentucky, in the United States.
-It is the seat of its county.
-The population was 7,993 at the time of the 2010 census.
-It is the second-largest city named "London" in the United States and the fourth-largest in the world.
-It is part of the London, Kentucky micropolitan area.
-Of the seventeen micropolitan areas in Kentucky, London is the largest; the London micropolitan area's 2010 Census population was 126,368.
-London is also home to the annual World Chicken Festival that celebrates the life of Colonel Sanders and features the world's largest skillet.
+London is a home rule-class city in and the county seat of Laurel County, Kentucky, United States.
+As of the 2020 census, its population was 8,053.
+London is home to the annual World Chicken Festival that celebrates the life of Colonel Sanders and features the world's largest skillet.

 History

+The area around London had been territory of the Cherokee people for centuries.
+In 1776 Daniel Boone passed through the area that would become London.

 Upon the establishment of Laurel County in 1825, a vote was held to provide for the new area's seat of government.
 The land offered by John Jackson and his son Jarvis Jackson was selected, along with their suggested name of London, honoring their English heritage.

 The town was founded the next year, its post office established in 1831, and its city rights granted in 1836.

-One of John Jackson’s sons was Hancock Lee Jackson, 13th governor of Missouri.
+One of John Jackson's sons was Hancock Lee Jackson, 13th governor of Missouri.
 His second cousin was Claiborne Fox Jackson, 15th governor of Missouri.

+In 1861, the Battle of Camp Wildcat was fought early in the American Civil War to the north of the town.

+In 1865 the non denominational, First Christian Church of London was founded.

+The St. Joseph's Hospital was founded in 1926.

-During the late 1930s and early 1940s, London served as a central collection agency for books donated to the Pack Horse Library Project.
-It also had a pack horse library which delivered books to rural residents in the mountains.
+During the Depression of the late 1930s and early 1940s, the Works Progress Administration of President Franklin D. Roosevelt established the Pack Horse Library Project to serve rural people in the mountains.
+London served as a central collection agency for books donated to his program.
+It also had a pack horse library, whose riders delivered books to rural residents.

+2025 tornado

+On the night of May 16, 2025, a violent EF4 tornado tore through the southern portions of London.
+The tornado resulted in catastrophic damage and killed 17 people in the city.